cwida/teseo/README.md

 ---

 This is the source code of Teseo, the system described in the paper [D. De Leo, P. Boncz, Teseo and the Analysis of Structural Dynamic Graphs, VLDB 2021](http://vldb.org/pvldb/vol14/p1053-leo.pdf) (+ [Errata](http://www.vldb.org/pvldb/vol14/p2271-leo.pdf)).
-To repeat the experiments in the paper, refer to the [GFE driver](https://github.com/cwida/teseo).
+To repeat the experiments in the paper, refer to the [GFE driver](https://github.com/cwida/gfe_driver).
-This page describes how to build and use the library, a documentation promised to one of the final reviewers of the paper :-)
+This page describes how to build and use the library, a documentation promised to the final reviewers of the paper :-)

 For any question, you can reach me at github[at]whatsthecraic[dot]net .